danny-briskin/danny-briskin.github.io/docs/_posts/2020-08-01-how-to-get-rid-of-boilerplate-code-adding-more-flexibility-with-aop.markdown

 [Project Lombok](https://projectlombok.org/) has its advantages ([see previous article](https://danny-briskin.github.io/java/2020/07/01/perspectives-of-automation-engineers-the-perils-of-boilerplate-code-even-in-test-automation.html)) but the drawbacks are present there too.
 The main one: you are limited to already created Lombok functionality.

-When you need more flexibility, you may take a look to Aspect Oriented Programming (AOP)
+When you need more flexibility, you may look at Aspect Oriented Programming (AOP)

 The main idea of AOP is in usage of so-called aspects.
 Aspects are parts of code that can be automatically inserted (it is called “weaving“) into another part of code during compilation or even during runtime.
 You can define various rules of weaving aspects depend on your business logic